The Difference Between Business Brokers and M&A Advisors

 • To get maximum value out of a business sale, acquisition or merger, you should start planning for the transaction at least a couple of years in advance.

-• If you do use Business Broker, ask about compliance with securities laws.
+• If you do use the services of Business Brokers, ask about compliance with securities laws.
 Brokers handling business under a certain dollar amount may not be required to have a special license or be registered with IBBA (International Business Brokers Association) but such registration would indicate they have ample knowledge about the sale and acquisition of businesses.

 To learn more about business sale services, business acquisition services or merger services contact American Fortune Mergers & Acquisitions: www.fortunebta.com; firstname.lastname@example.org ; 502-244-0480 est. 24

-To learn more about Business Brokers visit www.ibba.org International Business Brokers Assocation
+To learn more about Business Brokers visit www.ibba.org International Business Brokers Association

-To learn more about Merger & Acquistion Advisors visit www.amaaonline.com Alliance of Merger & Acquisition Advisors
+To learn more about Merger & Acquisition Consultant visit www.amaaonline.com Alliance of Merger & Acquisition Advisers

 To learn more about Investment Banking visit www.nibanet.org National Investment Banking Association